 - Situation Judgments – 10 scenarios with 4 different responses to each, asks students to rate the appropriateness of each response on a scale of not appropriate to very appropriate.

 - For a look at sample questions, visit: https://snapshot.enrollment.org/samples

 What are the logistics of taking the test?

-- The test can be taken at home or at a location of choice by the applicant.
-Admissions Offices are not permitted to administer the test, as the test is designed to be completed in a low-stress environment.
+- The test can be taken on your home computer or at a location of choice.
+School Admissions Offices are not permitted to administer the test, as the test is designed to be completed in a low-stress environment.

 - The test is untimed, but must be completed in one sitting.
 You cannot save your answers and revisit it.
 On average, students took between 20-30 minutes to complete the test.

 Students are permitted to take the test only once during the testing year.

 - The Snapshot is free for students who have taken or are registered to take the SSAT.
 For students who are not planning on taking the SSAT, the fee for the Snapshot is $25.